 Star Trek Beyond

-2016 marks the 50th anniversary for the cult sci-fi brand and, with the passing of Leonard Nimoy fresh in the mind of Trekkies, there’s likely to be a high degree of interest in the latest big screen outing for the crew of the universe’s most iconic starship.
+2016 Dans the 50th anniversary for the cult sci-fi brand and, with the passing of Leonard Nimoy fresh in the mind of Trekkies, there’s likely to be a high degree of interest in the latest big screen outing for the crew of the universe’s most iconic starship.

 Likely to be the best film to date to be derived from a videogame, Warcraft has taken its time to reach the big screen.
 With a phenomenal production budget that leaves no expense spared, odds are on that this will be a spectacular treat for gaming fanatics and one of the most popular movies of the year.

 Matt Damon returns with director Paul Greengrass in another adrenalin-infused spy thriller and, while the plot line is yet to be revealed, an action-packed spectacle is assured.

 The ninth, and possibly the last, in the enduringly popular X-Men series, Apocalypse sees the return of the key protagonists as well as the introduction of a number of additional characters, strongly suggesting that a spin-off series is on the cards.
 Diehard fans will be delighted.

 Likely to be one of the year’s more appealing comedies, Central Intelligence has, as its name suggests, an espionage-themed plot that couldn’t be more different to Jason Bourne.
 Dwayne Johnson and Kevin Hart are the hapless duo who, after connecting with each other once again on Facebook, end up sucked into the Dangerous world of the CIA.

 Steven Spielberg has lived in the realms of serious plotlines for so long now that his traditional family movies have almost become a relic of the past.
 2016, however, will see the arrival of the Roald Dahl classic, The BFG, scripted by ET’s Melissa Mathison and featuring British thesp Dan Rylance in the title role.